bonitasoft/bonita-doc/md/customize-living-application-layout.md

 ## Export the Side menu layout on your file system

-Once your modifications are done, save the new layout using a new name and then export it.
+Once your changes are made, save the new layout using a new name and then export it.

-1. Rename into **SideMenuLayout**.
+1. Rename it into **SideMenuLayout**.
 2. Click on **Save**.
-3. Click on **Export** button.
+3. Click on the **Export** button.

 ## Import the **Side Menu Layout** into the portal

-1. Open bonita portal, and login with a user having administration profile.
+1. Open the Bonita BPM Portal, and again log in with username and password of someone mapped to the Administrator profile.
-2. Click on the menu **Resources**.
+2. Click on the **Resources** menu.
 3. Click on **Add**.
 4. Add the new **Side Menu Layout Page**.
 5. Click **Next**.